eventql/eventql/doc/tools/mysql2evql.md

 mysql2evql is a command line tool that allows you to import a MySQL table into EventQL.
-Before you can import your MySQL table, you need to create the corresponding EventQL table with the same table schema than the initial table.
+Before you can import your MySQL table, you need to create the corresponding table in EventQL with a compatible schema.

     Usage: $ mysql2evql [OPTIONS]